About Cloud Mountain Farm Center

 Cloud Mountain Farm Center Programs

-Community Workshops – a variety of workshops offered on topics ranging from basic food gardening to advanced fruit tree care.
+Cloud Mountain & Community-Led Workshops – a variety of workshops offered on topics ranging from basic food gardening to advanced fruit tree care.
+New in 2023: Community-Led Workshops offer a chance to learn from community experts on a wide range of farm-based skills.

 Nursery – propagating and growing plants for Northwest gardens, and training home owners, gardeners, and new farmers how to grow perennial fruit and ornamental plants in our region.